 We use the first attack on BFT described in Section 3.
 We present results for a very aggressive yet possible timeout (300 ms), yielding the most favorable performance for BFT under attack.
 To attack Prime, (1) the leader adds as much delay as possible (without being suspected) to the protocol, and (2) faulty servers force as much reconciliation as possible.
 A malicious leader can add approximately two rounds of delay to the global ordering phase (see Figure 2).
-The malicious servers force reconciliation by not sending their PO-REQUEST messages to f of the correct servers.
-Therefore, all updates originating from the faulty servers must be sent to these f correct servers using the reconciliation mechanism (Section 4).
-Moreover, the malicious servers only acknowledge each other's PO-REQUEST messages, forcing the correct servers to send reconciliation messages to them for all messages originating from correct servers.
+The malicious servers (servers 1 and 2) force reconciliation by not sending their PO-REQUEST messages to f of the correct servers (servers 6 and 7).
+Therefore, all updates originating from the faulty servers must be sent to servers 6 and 7 using the reconciliation mechanism (Section 4).
+Moreover, the malicious servers only acknowledge each other's PO-REQUEST messages, forcing the correct servers to send reconciliation messages to servers 1 and 2 for all messages originating from correct servers.
 Thus, all messages undergo a reconciliation step, which consumes approximately the same outgoing bandwidth as update dissemination during preordering.
 This reduces the maximum achievable throughput by approximately half.